Hide

 Output

-For each complete sequence in the input, the level order traversal of that sequence should be printed.
-If the sequence is incomplete, then output the string "incomplete."
+For each testcase, print the level order traversal of the sequence.
+If the sequence is incomplete, output the string “incomplete” instead.